Probing BERT's priors with serial reproduction chains: Approach

 \subsection{BERT as a dependency network}

 There has been considerable confusion in the recent literature over how to interpret the MLM objective used to train models like BERT, and how to interpret samples from such models. \citet{wang2019bert} initially observed that BERT was a Markov Random Field (MRF) and proposed a Gibbs sampler that iteratively masks and reconstructs different sites $k$ by sampling from the conditional given the tokens at all other sites $\hat{P}(w_k | w_{-k})$.
-As observed by \citet{goyal2021exposing}\footnote{And corrected by the original authors in an earlier erratum: \href{https://kyunghyuncho.me/bert-has-a-mouth-and-must-speak-but-it-is-not-an-mrf/}{https://kyunghyuncho.me/bert-has-a-mouth-and-must-speak-but-it-is-not-an-mrf/}}, however, this procedure does not actually correspond to inference in the MRF.
+As observed by \citet{goyal2021exposing}, however, this procedure does not actually correspond to inference in the MRF.
 Unlike auto-regression language models (LMs) like GPT-3 \cite{brown2020language}, which define an acyclic dependency graph (or Bayes net) from left-to-right, MLMs have cyclic dependencies (see Fig.~\ref{fig:schematic}) and are therefore usefully interpreted as dependency networks rather than Bayes networks \cite{heckerman2000dependency}.
 Because dependency networks estimate independent conditionals, there is no guarantee that these conditionals are consistent (i.e. they may violate Bayes rule) and therefore do not represent a coherent joint distribution.

 Still, it is possible to re-construct a joint distributions from these conditionals.
 For example, \citet{heckerman2000dependency} proved that if sites are visited in a fixed order, a (pseudo-)Gibbs chain similar to the one used by \citet{wang2019bert} does converge to a stationary distribution that is a well-formed joint.
 The problem is that different orders may yield different joint distributions, making it difficult to interpret any distributions as definitive.
 This ambiguity was resolved by the Generative Stochastic Network framework proposed by \citet{bengio2014deep}.
 Instead of visiting sites in a fixed order, a GSN sampler randomly chooses which site to visit at each step (with replacement), thus preserving aperiodicity and ergodicity.
-Specifically, we begin by initializing with a sequence $\{w_1^{0}, \dots, w_n^{0}\}$.
-At each step $t$, we randomly choose a site $k\in{1,\dots,n}$ to mask out, and we sample a new value $w_k^{t+1}$ from the conditional distribution $P(w_k | w_{-k}^{t})$ with the other $n-1$ sites fixed.
+Specifically, this algorithm begins by initializing with a sequence $\{w_1^{0}, \dots, w_n^{0}\}$.
+At each step $t$ of the chain, we randomly choose a site $k\in{1,\dots,n}$ to mask out, and we sample a new value $w_k^{t+1}$ from the conditional distribution $P(w_k | w_{-k}^{t})$ with the other $n-1$ sites fixed.